MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/load-test-cluster.md

 # Evaluate query performance in your cluster

-Load testing is important to evaluate and ensure that your query performance meets you requirements.
+Load testing is important to evaluate and ensure that your query performance meets your requirements.

 In this article, we'll show you how to evaluate query performance in your cluster by sending concurrent or sequential queries using the Azure Data Explorer REST API.